dynaconf/dynaconf/README.md

 ]
 ```

-> **NOTE:** Dynaconf works in an **override** mode based on the above order, so if you have multiple file formats with conflicting keys defined, the precedence will be based on the loading order.
+> **NOTE:** Dynaconf works in an **layered override** mode based on the above order, so if you have multiple file formats with conflicting keys defined, the precedence will be based on the loading order.

 Take a look at the [example](/example) folder to see some examples of use with different file formats.